|View all posts|

 Asian Adult Adoptees of Washington (AAAW) is a resource that provides mentoring, fellowship and educational opportunities for Asian American and Pacific Islander adoptees and their community.
 Based in Seattle, AAAW is a federal 501(c)(3) status nonprofit organization led by an all-volunteer board of directors.

-On December 7, 1996, a group of adult adoptees met for dinner in Seattle and began discussing the potential for an adoptee organization.
-Although this was the first time some of the adoptees had met, they agreed that there was a need for camaraderie among adult adoptees.
-At that time, no networks existed for adult adoptees in Washington.
+On December 7, 1996, a group of adult adoptees met for dinner in Seattle to discuss the potential for an adoptee organization.
+Although this was the first time some of the adoptees had met, a need for camaraderie and support among adult adoptees was identified.
+At that time, a network for adult adoptees in Washington did not exist.

 Thousands of adult adoptees have been raised in communities devoid of the types of resources available to the current generation of younger adoptees.
-However, there are many experiences unique to being adopted that many of us share, regardless of our generation.
-AAAW exists as a result of a belief that together, adoptees are a community.
+There are many experiences unique to being an Asian adoptee that many of us share, regardless of our generation or location.
+AAAW exists as a result of a belief that together, adoptees constitute a unique community both locally and globally.

 - Information on upcoming adoptee-related and other Asian American and Pacific Islander community events taking place locally, nationally and internationally